-- 89. The key economic policy question for the County Government of Homa Bay has been how to attain and stay on an economic growth trajectory of over 10% as envisioned in the Economic Pillar of Kenya Vision 2030.
+- been how to attain and stay on an economic growth trajectory of over 10% as envisioned in the Economic Pillar of Kenya Vision 2030.
 The immediate challenge is to beat the underdevelopment trap of low outputs leading to low wages, no savings and therefore no investments.
-A deliberate effort will therefore be made to increase output and incomes of the county through targeted investments, including: - a) Investment in human capital through improving ECD and VTC facilities and offerings, improving healthcare provision and establishing a labor system that retains the best and brightest brains in the county; - b) Allowing more resources to shift to those sectors where the county has superior competitive advantage in international, regional and national trade such as value-added agriculture, tourism and entertainment, and development of construction minerals; - c) Encouraging establishment of private enterprises through improved availability of start-up funds, credit lines and avenues for technological transfer; and - d) Promoting the production of goods with higher income elasticity - 90.
+A deliberate effort will therefore be made to increase output and incomes of the county through targeted investments, including: - a) Investment in human capital through improving ECD and VTC facilities and offerings, improving healthcare provision and establishing a labor system that retains the best and brightest brains in the county; - Allowing more resources to shift to those sectors where the county has superior competitive advantage in international, regional and national trade such as valueadded agriculture, tourism and entertainment, and development of construction minerals; - c) Encouraging establishment of private enterprises through improved availability of start-up funds, credit lines and avenues for technological transfer; and - d) Promoting the production of goods with higher income elasticity - 102.
 On the whole, the County Government of Homa Bay is focused on achieving a broad-based expansion touching on all sectors of its economy.
-Emphasis will be put on capital improvement through programs of capital deepening and widening; increasing labor productivity through better programs of education and technology transfer as well as expanding the working population; discovery of new materials and promotion of modern production technologies. - 91.
+Emphasis will be put on capital improvement through programs of capital deepening and widening; increasing labor productivity through better programs of education and technology transfer as well as expanding the working population; discovery of new materials and promotion of modern production technologies. - 103.
 To address the weak entrepreneurial culture while putting the county on the path of sustainable economic development, more county government effort will be channeled towards attracting established businesses to set up in the county so that local start-ups can benchmark against them.
 The county government will also support large number of locals to start and grow cottage businesses with a penchant for local needs and lifestyle.
 Barriers to entry for marginalized and minority groups such as the youth, persons with disability and women will be removed and individuals with businesses that are able to launch, find a market, execute, scale, learn, adjust and sail over the threshold for medium-level businesses with be supported accordingly.